timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 Believe it or not, both the `convert()` and the `::Float64` type-assertion are necessary: since `list[1]` is of type `Any`, Julia will not be able to deduce which `convert` method will be used to perform the conversion, and it's always possible that someone has written a sloppy `convert` that doesn't return a value of the requested type.
 Without that final `::Float64`, inference cannot simply assume that the result is a `Float64`.
-The type-assert `::Float64` enforces the fact that you're expecting that `convert` call to actually return a `Float64`--it will error if it fails to do so.
+The type-assert `::Float64` enforces the fact that you're expecting that `convert` call to actually return a `Float64`--it will error if it fails to do so, and it's this error that allows inference to be certain that for the purposes of any later code it must be a `Float64`.

 Of course, this just trades one form of inference failure for another--the call to `convert` will be made by runtime dispatch--but this can nevertheless be a big win for three reasons: